Rituals, Not Routines: Finding Calm in What You Already Do

 Closing Thought

-When routines become small rituals, they help bring a sense of calm and enjoyment back into daily life.
+When routines become small rituals, they bring a little more calm and enjoyment back into daily life.
+A ritual is simply presence; giving a familiar moment your attention rather than rushing through it.